 The next and final owners of Feirm Bawn had a familial British military history which predated their arrival and even postdated it.
 Their connection even went all the way up to the Royal Family in more recent times.
-This article will showcase Lady Harris's life story in Togher up to her death in 1968 with a nod to her past and a look at the eventual demise of the farm.
+This blog article will showcase " Lady " Harris's life story in Togher up to her death in 1968 with a nod to her past and a look at the eventual demise of the farm.

 Constance Nesham